An update on the role of forests and REDD+ in the international climate negotiations.

 As decisions are made in Cancun, negotiators will need to figure out if REDD+ finance questions are being handled within the finance text regarding the fund or if there are details needed in the REDD+ text.

 The type of activities recognized as part of a REDD+ decision is still in flux.
 The REDD+ decision text from Copenhagen includes references to:

 - Reducing emissions from deforestation;

 - Reducing emissions from forest degradation;

 - Enhancement of forest carbon stocks;

 The Accord, however, only mentions the first three.
+In subsequent negotiations on the REDD+ decision, countries have proposed still other configurations, such as the first and the fourth.
 In order to clarify which activities will receive compensation, the definition of what constitutes REDD+ will need to be made consistent in the UN process.

 Regardless of whether one or all of the issues above are addressed in Cancun, one of the most important actions from a decision in Cancun would be to give the Subsidiary Body for Scientific and Technological Advice (SBSTA) a mandate to continue to do more research on REDD+ methodologies.
 Through a mandate in the decision text, SBSTA could start the work identified in Copenhagen including: